TBXark/github-backup/README.md

 # github backup

-A simple tool to back up GitHub repository to gitea or other provider.
+A simple tool to backup github repository to gitea or other provider.

-Legacy javascript version can be found [here](./legacy/README.md)

 ### Installation